[ Home ] [ News ] [ Contact ] [ Search ] output-bandstructure

 Syntax:

-destination-directory = band_struc/
+destination-directory = band_structure/

-= /MOSFET/band_struc/
+= /MOSFET/band_structure/

 conduction-band-numbers = 1 2 3

 Numbers of conduction band edges that are put out (1, ..., max_num_cbbands).
 The numbering corresponds to the original numbering in the database.
-If a band is splitted because of strain, there will be several columns in the output file for all subbands.
+If a band is split because of strain, there will be several columns in the output file for all subbands.

 1 = Gamma band